dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 When you materialize `sfo_sunrise`, Dagster will provide a `SunResource` initialized with the configuration values to the `sun_resource` parameter.

-## Step 4: Sourcing configuration values from environment variables
+## Step 4: Source configuration values from environment variables
-Resources can also be configured with environment variables, You can either use the `os` module to fetch environment variables, or you can use Dagster's built-in `EnvVar` class.
-Configuration that is fetched using the `EnvVar` class will be redacted in the Dagster UI.
+Resources can also be configured with environment variables.
+You can use Dagster's built-in `EnvVar` class to source configuration values from environment variables at materialization time.

 In this example, there is a new `home_sunrise` asset.
 Rather than hardcoding the location of your home, you can set it in environment variables, and configure the `SunResource` by reading those values: